 COBE also provides a framework for asking questions and highlights resources in place to report concerns.
-At TC Energy, we report (and encourage the reporting of) actual or potential non-compliances with our policies or our legal requirements, including those in relation to forced labour and child labour, so they can be addressed appropriately.
-Personnel are required to report any actual or suspected violation of the law or COBE Policy, including those in the context of forced labour and child labour, and all health, safety and environment related hazards, potential hazards or incidents, of which they become aware.
+At TC Energy, we report (and encourage the reporting of) actual or potential non-compliances with our policies or our legal requirements so they can be addressed appropriately.
+Personnel are required to report any actual or suspected violation of the law or COBE Policy and all health, safety and environment related hazards, potential hazards or incidents, of which they become aware.

 We take every report seriously and provide immunity from disciplinary action for good faith reporting of incidents and issues.
-Personnel have several avenues to report an issue depending on the nature of the incident, including the use of TC Energy's Ethics Help Line - a safe, secure, and confidential 24-7 helpline system.
-The Ethics Help Line is operated by an external, independent provider and submissions can be made by all TC Energy stakeholders online or via phone.
+Personnel have several avenues to make a report, including the use of TC Energy's Ethics Help Line - a safe, secure, and confidential 24-7 helpline system.
+The Ethics HelpLine is operated by an external, independent provider and submissions can be made by all TC Energy stakeholders online or via phone.